 Keeping your child well through the process

-Even though asthma is hard to diagnose, it might help to know that in our experience, children with ‘suspected asthma’ usually still get the medicines they need to stay well.
-While waiting for a clear answer can feel frustrating, your doctor’s there to help.
+Even though asthma is hard to diagnose, it might help to know that children with ‘suspected asthma’ usually still get the medicines they need to stay well.

 It can feel frustrating waiting for the diagnosis process to finish.
 But you really can help your doctor make the next decision by telling them as much as you can about your child’s symptoms.
 Whether they stay the same, ease off or get worse, being able to tell your doctor will make sure you get the right medicines for your child.